jprocsal-prolaio/fs-code-challenge/README.md

 Submission
 ==
+Please name files accordingly:
+* sql-solution.sql
+* ts-solution.ts
+* react-solution.tsx.

-Please name files accordingly: sql-solution.sql, ts-solution.ts, react-solution.tsx.
-You may either create a PR on this repository or email the solution to jeff.procsal@prolaio.com.
+You can either submit a PR on this repository or email the solution to jeff.procsal@prolaio.com.